 You might be thinking that only humans fall into this trap.
 But sadly, we find the Streetlight Effect hard at work in the Industrial Internet of Things, or Industry 4.0.

-Many sensors on machines were installed during production of the asset.
+Many sensors on machines were installed during the production of the asset.
 Thinking about operational data needs was likely ignored.
 So, yes, we might be generating a great deal of data, but it may be far from what we want.
-And, to train a classifier about failures, we have to let many machines fail while we collect information.
+And, to train a classifier about failures, we must let many machines fail while collecting information.
 Your preventative maintenance organization probably thinks this is a bad idea.
-Even if they agreed, data collected may not be the right data.
+Even if they agreed, the data collected may not be the right data.
 We may just be under the streetlight again.

 TruPredict/ Competitive Analytics & Pricing Solutions

-The disciplined processes in our TruPredict pricing software helps users avoid these issues, too.
+The disciplined processes in our TruPredict pricing software help users avoid these issues, too.

 A key to this work is acknowledging uncertainty.
 Very often, a vain attempt at perfect estimates in a pricing analysis is fatal.
 What we know is that we aren’t certain about many things.
 So “it ain’t so” when we try to pin down a perfect number.